danthegoodman1/node-redis-streams/README.md

 The time in milliseconds to wait before calling `XPENDING` again.
 It will also ensure that a record has been pending for at least this time before performing `XCLAIM`.

 It is important to choose this number carefully, as if your batch takes longer than this to process, and you only call `XACK` at the end of the batch, then this can detect falsely abandoned records.
 See the [Best Practices](#best-practices) section for more.

+#### disableAbandonedCheck

+Setting this to true will disable the second loop to check for abandoned messages from other consumers in the group.
+This will cause `checkAbandonedIntervalMS` to have no effect.
+If you disable this make sure you know exactly what you are doing as losing abandoned messages is dangerous.

+If you want to have quick checks for abandoned messages, but only a few of your consumers actually doing those checks, this is a useful feature.

 ### Consumer Group Reclaiming - 'Recovering from permanent failures'